Livestock entries Terms & Conditions

 - Neither the Secretary nor the Committee will be held responsible for errors, mistakes or accidents, which may occur.

-- Cup winners are responsible for having Trophies engraved.
-If not done the Committee cannot undertake to keep Cups up to date.
+- No Cup will be awarded unless the correct winners card (given by class steward) is presented to the Cup Secretary.
+Names and contact details must be provided.
+Cup winners are responsible for having Trophies engraved and making good any damage or loss whilst in their possession.
+If not engraved, the Committee cannot undertake to keep Cups up to date.
 Cups must be returned to the Cup Secretary before the next show.

 - Cup winners must parade their winning exhibits in the Grand Parade.